Frequently Asked Questions

 AmeriCorps VISTA differs from AmeriCorps State/National and AmeriCorps NCCC in that it focuses on indirect service and capacity-building initiatives that directly impact low-income communities.
 According to the CNCS website, “VISTA members generally do not provide direct services, such as tutoring children or building homes.
 Instead, they focus their efforts on building the organizational, administrative, and financial capacity of organizations that fight illiteracy, improve health services, foster economic development, and otherwise assist low-income communities.
 VISTAs develop programs to meet a need, write grants, and recruit and train volunteers.”
 While VISTAs do not interact with clients extensively their service helps create projects that endure for years.

 VISTAs spend a year stationed at a single organization, working full-time for a modest living stipend.
 This stipend is equivalent to what a single person would make if they were living at 110% of the area’s poverty level.
-For Oregon VISTAs this works out to about $11,676 per year, delivered in biweekly installments.
 Click here for more information about VISTAs and what they do.

-Members start VISTA at one of two points during the year: mid-February or late August.
+Members start VISTA at one of two points during the year: mid-March or August.
 Members may not start VISTA with the MCNW VT at any other point in the year.
 Other VISTA programs may offer different start dates.
 We do not.

 We recruit members twice a year.
-We recruit for positions that start in mid-February from early October through early December.
-We recruit for positions that start in late August from April through June.
+We recruit for positions that start in mid-March from early December through early February.
+We recruit for positions that start in mid-August from May through July.

-We will begin recruiting for VISTA positions on March 28, 2016.
-Please be sure to check this page for more information.
+We will begin recruiting for VISTA positions in mid-May 2019.
+Please be sure to check our Recruitment Page for more information.

 For more information about applying to VISTA or other policies around VISTA (requirements, the Education Award, student loan deferment, etc) please see AmeriCorps VISTA FAQ page.